logaretm/vee-validate/docs/src/templates/markdown/validation/flags.md

 - `invalid`: indicates that the field has been validated at least once and that it failed the validation.

 The flags are reactive objects, so you can build computed properties based on them.
-For example here is how you can tell if a form has been manipulated, say maybe to disable/enable a button.
+For example, here is how you can tell if a form has been manipulated, say maybe to disable/enable a button.

 ```js
 export default {